odan/odan.github.io/_posts/2020-10-08-slim4-respect-validation.md

 I prefer less magic and more rubust and faster code.
 For me a real fluent interface would be more readable and elegant, but this is just a matter of taste.

-It was quit hard for me to find out how to add custom messages and translations to each validation rule, but it works now.
+It was quite hard for me to find out how to add a custom message and translations to each validation rule.
+In the end it worked.

 In my next article I will show how to use the [CakePHP validation library](https://github.com/cakephp/validation) in Slim.